bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 - data: where the interim files are placed for each run.
 This includes intermediate steps.
 - final results: where the end-phase deliverables are placed, assuming the pipeline will continue running.
 - All of MetaPro's commands are generated in separate shellscripts in each folder.
-- Paths to the config file and output directory need not be defined again in subsequent steps.
-To verify the paths are correct:
+- **Paths to the config file and output directory need not be defined again in subsequent steps.** To verify that the paths are correct:
 ```
 echo $config
 echo $output